HiMAC: Hierarchical Macro-Micro Learning for Long-Horizon LLM Agents: Experiments

 \subsection{Main Results}

 \paragraph{ALFWorld.} Table \ref{tab:performance} reports the performance of all methods on ALFWorld and WebShop.
 On ALFWorld with the 1.5B backbone, HiMAC achieves an overall success rate of 89.9\%, surpassing the strongest multi-turn RL baseline, GiGPO, by 3.8\%.
 The gains are particularly pronounced on structurally complex task types: Pick2 (multi-target pick, 84.3 vs. 76.4\%) and Clean (98.2 vs. 91.8\%), which require coherent multi-stage planning.
 This demonstrates that the Structured Blueprint effectively partitions the long-horizon task into tractable sub-goals, preventing the context drift that causes flat policies to fail.
-Notably, HiMAC with only 1.5B parameters approaches the performance of closed-source Gemini-2.5-Pro (60.3\%) by a wide margin (89.9\%), underscoring the power of structural inductive bias over raw model scale.
+Notably, despite having only 1.5B parameters, our HiMAC-trained model achieves an 89.9\% success rate, surpassing the prompt-only performance of the much larger closed-source model Claude Sonnet-4.5 (82.5\%) and demonstrating the efficiency of our hierarchical structure.

 Scaling to the 7B backbone, HiMAC achieves an overall success rate of 92.1\%, consistently outperforming all baselines across all six task categories.
 The improvement over the best flat RL baseline (GiGPO, 90.8\%) reflects that hierarchical decomposition provides complementary benefits beyond those of group-based credit assignment alone.